mohamed-shaheen/mohamed-shaheen/README.md

 -->

 - 🔭 I’m currently working as freelancer
-- 🌱 I’m currently learning web develobing
+- 🌱 I’m currently a full stack web developer
+- Using python django as backend